 calories in an egg

+How many calories are in an egg?
 Talk to the egg nutrition experts and they’ll tell you eggs are surprisingly low in calories.
 In fact, the average medium-sized egg contains around 66.
-Even better, eggs are super nutritious and fill you up for longer than lots of other foods, so you’re getting great value from the calories you consume.
+Even better, eggs are super nutritious and fill you up for longer than lots of other foods.
+So you’re getting great value from the calories you consume.

 However, here on our free range farms, the girls lay eggs in all sorts of different sizes (and all sorts of different places!).
 And of course, it also depends how you cook them.
 So we’re here to help you do the maths, enjoy your eggs – and feel rather pleased with your calorie count.